ujwal373/ujwal373/README.md

 </p>

 🎓 MSc in Data & Computational Science @ **University College Dublin**
-💡 Working at the collaboration of **Data Science, AI, and Cloud Technology with Agentic Touch**
+💡 Operating at the intersection of Data Science, Artificial Intelligence, and Cloud Technology, enhanced with an agent-driven approach.

 🌱 Currently exploring **Agentic AI**, **Optimization workflows**, and **Agentic AI fundamentals**

 > I enjoy building systems where data makes decisions,